gugarosa/learnergy/README.md

-# recogna-ml
+# Recogners
-A machine learning package built on top of PyTorch to handle Recogna's experimental setup.
+A package of machine learners built on top of PyTorch to handle Recogna's experimental setup.

+UNDER CONSTRUCTION.